TheGalfins/GNSS_Compare/docs/user_manual/android_gnssMeasurements.rst

      private static final int MAXTOWUNCNS = 50;    // [nanoseconds]
      boolean towUncertainty = measurement.getReceivedSvTimeUncertaintyNanos() < MAXTOWUNCNS;

-Finally we decide to use or not the GPS pseduorange based on the following check:
+Finally we decide to use the GPS pseduorange if the following check is true:

 .. code-block:: java